r-devel/r-dev-env/docs/container_setup/github_codespace/creating_codespace.md

     By default, your codespace will have a randomly generated name.
-Renaming it to something descriptive — such as referencing the issue or feature you’re working on makes it much easier to find and manage your codespaces:
+Renaming it to something descriptive — such as referencing the issue or feature you’re working on makes it much easier to manage your codespaces:

-    **To Rename your codespace:**

     - Open your [GitHub Codespaces dashboard](https://github.com/codespaces) (<https://github.com/codespaces>s>) in
     your browser.